client emails on autopilot

 How it actually runs

-All emails ship through Resend (a modern transactional email provider).
-Deliverability monitored at the platform level.
-Open + click tracking available per template if you want it, off by default for privacy.
+We watch deliverability across the platform so your messages reach the inbox.
+Open and click tracking is available per template if you want it, off by default for privacy.

 the things buyers ask